jbtronics/bs-treeview/README.md

 import "@jbtronics/bs-treeview/src/bs-treeview.css";
 ```
 3. You need some data source to populate the treeview: This could be an object structure, created in javascript, an static JSON string created by your website,
    an endpoint serving an JSON encodes tree structure and so on.
-See below for an description of the datastructure.
+See below for an description of the datastructures.
 4. Create the treeview element in your DOM:
 ```html
     <div id="treeview"></div>